galaxyproject/galaxy-charts/docs/content/installation.md

-# Developing Visualizations for Galaxy
+# Develop Visualizations for Galaxy

 Follow these steps to start developing a new visualization for Galaxy.